taylordavids1021/DWA1_GitHub/README.md

 This exercise provides user stories in the Gherkin syntax, covered in Documentation - Reading Material.
 Please make sure you understand the use and meaning of this syntax before continuing.

 Below is the HTML and JavaScript code for a “Whole Number Divider”.
 At the moment it only meets two user stories (see below under “Resolved Stories”)

+# DWA6
+This exercise presents you with a working version of the “Book Connect” website you previously audited as your final challenge.
+However, you must use objects and functions as abstractions to make the code more maintainable, extendable and easier to change.

+You might have already done this in your audit, but this is an opportunity to revisit your decisions and perhaps adjust, change, remove or add abstractions to improve the codebase.
+Also, please remember that you are encouraged to consider higher-level concepts discussed in the previous lessons, such as documentation, Styleguides and abstractions.
+Finally, you can start from scratch with the initially provided repository, merely using the script.js file below as a replacement or continue working on your version (if you created one) and updating the data.js file as listed below.